rm-hull/loose-labels/README.md

 > for the graph minimum and maximum.
 The relative merits of these two
 > approaches are discussed in Tufte (1983).

+This is an implementation of the loose method.

 ### Pre-requisites

 You will need [Leiningen](https://github.com/technomancy/leiningen) 2.6.1 or above installed.